The Director's Corner

 "One has to embrace the system and then commit to making an effort to change the small and incremental things which can benefit the entire population."

-What made you move to establishing Impact in Business Recruitment (IBR)?
+What made you move to establishing IBR Group International?

-"Whether you happen to be an agency recruiter or an in-house (internal) recruiter, you might be wondering what steps you might need to take to improve the performance, processes and ultimately the results of your departmental function this year."
+"Whether you happen to be an agency recruiter or an in-house (internal) recruiter, you might be wondering what steps you might need to take to improve the performance, processes and ultimately the results of your departmental function."

 What are the things you are trying to change in industry through your organization?